 Go to our Applying for Graduate Admission in Psychology page for information about admission requirements and application procedures for each of our graduate degree programs and specializations.

 Financial support may be offered to graduate students in the form of assistantships or other student work, contingent on the availability of University funds.
 For Master’s Degree students, the value of these grants ranges from 6 semester credit hours of tuition cost to full coverage of students’ tuition costs at the Ohio resident rate but specific amounts are influenced by budget provisions and the number of grants awarded each semester.
-In general, preference is given to M.A. students who are enrolled in the second semester of their first year of study.
+In general, preference is given to M.A. students who are enrolled in the Fall and Spring semesters of their first year of study.
 Tuition grants also are available to a handful of second-year students who are nominated by faculty for specific responsibilities, such as assisting with select higher level courses in which the student has previously demonstrated excellence.
 Students who receive tuition grants are required to work 10 hours per week depending on the award.
 Supported students will work in the Department, assisting faculty with teaching and/or research-related duties and other projects.
-When opportunities to apply for tuition grants are announced by the Department, M.A. students can apply for a tuition grant by completing and submitting a Student Application for Department Assistantship – Research-Related Duties and/or Student Application for Department Assistantship – Teaching-Related Duties.
+When opportunities to apply for tuition grants are announced by the Department, M.A. students can apply for a tuition grant by completing and submitting an application form, available from the department office.
 In general, a greater number of teaching-related tuition grants are available.

 Doctoral (Ph.D.) students in Psychology are eligible to receive graduate assistantships, which are directly applied by the university to cover students’ full tuition costs, and a stipend to assist with living expenses.
 Doctoral students are required to work 20 hours per week in the Department.
 Based on consultation with Ph.D. program faculty, students are assigned to teach undergraduate courses, and to assist faculty with teaching- and/or research-related duties.

 Other campus offices and units offer tuition grants and assistantships to students; these are different from the awards made by the Department of Psychology, and students are encouraged to take advantage of these additional funding opportunities.

 For information about other financial aid opportunities available for graduate students, visit the university’s Financial Aid office page at http://www.csuohio.edu/financial-aid/financial-aid